List on Bids44 →

 Essential Checks

-1. Check RC details on Parivahan app — Verify the owner’s name, registration date, and current insurance status against the physical documents.
-This confirms legal ownership and vehicle history.
+1. Check RC details on Parivahan app: Verify the owner’s name, registration date, fuel type, and insurance status.
+Ensure there are no pending challans or hypothecation.

-2. Match chassis number — Locate the chassis number (under the bonnet, on a doorframe sticker, or near the driver’s seat) and ensure it matches the RC book.
-Discrepancies can indicate tampering or a stolen vehicle.
+2. Match chassis number with RC book: Locate the chassis number (under the bonnet, on the door frame sticker, or under the passenger seat) and ensure it perfectly matches the RC book.

-3. Check odometer reading — Compare the dashboard reading with service records.
-If kms are low but pedals/steering are excessively worn, the odometer might be tampered with.
+3. Check odometer reading: Compare it with service records.
+If the kilometres are low but the pedals or steering wheel show significant wear, the odometer might be tampered with.

-4. Cold start test — Arrange to see the car first thing in the morning when the engine is cold.
-Listen for any difficulty starting, unusual noises, or excessive smoke, which can indicate engine issues.
+4. Cold start test: Arrange to see the car first thing in the morning when it hasn’t been started for hours.
+Listen for any difficulty starting, excessive smoke, or unusual engine noises.

-5. Check all four tyres — Look for uneven wear patterns, which suggest alignment issues, suspension problems, or even accident damage.
-All tyres should ideally be from the same brand and have similar wear.
+5. Check all four tyres: Look for uneven wear, which can indicate alignment issues, suspension problems, or even accident damage.
+Also, check the tyre manufacturing date.

-6. Open bonnet — Check for any signs of oil leaks around the engine, correct coolant level in the reservoir, the age of the battery (check date code), and the condition of drive belts (no cracks or fraying).
+6. Open bonnet: Inspect for any signs of oil leaks around the engine, check the coolant level (should be within max/min), battery age (sticker on battery), and the condition of drive belts.

-7. Test AC on max for 5 minutes — Ensure the AC cools quickly and strongly.
-Weak cooling can mean low gas, a faulty compressor, or a leak, which can be an expensive repair (₹5,000-₹15,000).
+7. Test AC on max for 5 minutes: Ensure it cools effectively and quickly.
+Weak cooling could mean a compressor issue or a simple gas refill (₹2,500-₹15,000 repair).

-8. Drive for 15+ minutes — Test acceleration (smooth power delivery), braking (no pulling to one side, no spongy feel), gear shifts (smooth, no jerks), and steering vibration at 80+ kmph.
-Listen for any unusual noises from the suspension or engine.
+8. Drive for 15+ minutes: Test acceleration, braking (no pulling to one side), gear shifts (smoothness in automatics, clutch feel in manuals), and steering vibration at speeds up to 80+ kmph.

-9. Check all electricals — Test power windows, central locking, ORVMs, sunroof, music system, all lights (headlights, tail lights, indicators), and the reverse camera.
+9. Check all electricals: Test power windows, central locking, ORVM adjustments, sunroof (if present), music system, all lights (headlights, tail lights, fog lights), and the reverse camera.

-11. Check undercarriage for rust — Pay attention to wheel arches, floor pans, and exhaust system for excessive rust, especially if the car has been in a coastal area or flood-affected region.
+11. Check undercarriage for rust: Pay close attention to wheel arches, exhaust system, and floor pans, especially if the car is from a coastal area or has seen monsoons.

 Insider Checks

-THE BRAKE & ACCELERATOR PEDAL TEST: Look closely at the rubber pads on the brake and accelerator pedals.
-A car with genuine 30,000-50,000 km should still have clear grooves and texture on the pedals.
-If the pedals are smooth, shiny, or worn flat, the car has likely done significantly more kilometers than claimed.
-Brand new pedal rubbers on a 3-4 year old car are a huge red flag — someone replaced them to hide real usage.
-Missing this could cost you ₹50,000-₹1,00,000 in accelerated wear-and-tear repairs.
+THE BRAKE & ACCELERATOR PEDAL TEST: Don’t trust the odometer blindly.
+Look at the rubber pads on the brake and accelerator pedals.
+A car with 30,000-50,000 km should still have clear grooves and texture.
+If the pedals are smooth, shiny, or worn flat, the car has done significantly more kilometres than claimed.
+If they look brand new on a 3-4 year old car, someone likely replaced them to hide actual usage.
+Missing this could mean buying a car with 1 lakh+ km for the price of 50,000 km, costing you ₹50,000-₹1,00,000 in future repairs.

-THE STEERING WHEEL WEAR TEST: Run your hands around the steering wheel at the 10 and 2 o’clock positions, where drivers grip most often.
-These spots wear first.
-A genuinely low-km car will have uniform texture all around.
-If 10 and 2 are noticeably smoother or shinier than the 6 o’clock position, the car has been driven a lot, regardless of what the odometer says.
-A worn steering wheel can mean premature replacement of suspension components and engine wear, costing ₹40,000-₹70,000 extra.
+THE STEERING WHEEL WEAR TEST: Run your hands around the steering wheel at the 10 and 2 o’clock positions.
+These are the spots that wear first from daily grip.
+A genuinely low-kilometre car will have uniform texture all around.
+If the 10 and 2 o’clock positions are smoother or shinier than the 6 o’clock position, the car has been driven a lot, regardless of what the odometer says.
+Ignoring this sign can lead to early steering component wear, a ₹3,000-₹8,000 expense for re-leathering alone, plus potential mechanical issues.

-THE DOOR HINGE SAG TEST: Open each door about halfway and gently lift the outer edge upward.
-There should be almost no play or sag.
-Saggy hinges indicate heavy use (thousands of open/close cycles) or that the door was removed during accident repair.
-If the passenger door sags more than the driver’s door, it often means that specific door was replaced or heavily used.
-Ignoring this can lead to door alignment issues and wind noise, costing ₹5,000-₹15,000 to fix per door.
+THE DOOR HINGE SAG TEST: Open each door (especially the driver’s door) and gently lift the outer edge upward.
+There should be almost no vertical play.
+Saggy hinges indicate heavy use (thousands of open/close cycles) or that the door was removed during an accident repair.
+If a passenger door sags more than the driver’s door, that particular door was likely replaced.
+Sagging hinges point to a car that’s seen a tough life, potentially costing ₹2,000-₹5,000 per hinge to fix, or more if the door frame is bent.

-THE PAINT THICKNESS / FRIDGE MAGNET TEST: Factory paint on a Seltos is typically 100-130 microns thick.
-You can buy a cheap paint thickness gauge (₹500-₹1,000 on Amazon) and check every panel.
-Readings above 200 microns usually mean repainting due to an accident.
-If you don’t have a gauge, use a small fridge magnet—it will stick weaker to repainted surfaces due to the extra paint and filler layer.
-Crucially, check the ROOF; nobody repaints the roof unless there was a serious accident.
-Missing significant accident damage can cost you ₹50,00,000-₹1,50,000 in structural repairs later.
+THE PAINT THICKNESS / FRIDGE MAGNET TEST: Get a cheap paint thickness gauge (₹500-₹1,000 on Amazon) and check every panel.
+Factory paint on a Seltos is typically 100-130 microns.
+Readings above 200 microns usually mean the panel has been repainted due to an accident.
+If you don’t have a gauge, use a fridge magnet—it sticks weaker to repainted surfaces due to extra paint/filler layers.
+Pro tip: Always check the ROOF.
+Nobody repaints the roof unless there was a serious accident or hail damage.
+Missing accident repairs can mean hidden structural damage, costing ₹50,000-₹2,00,000+ in future repairs and greatly reducing resale value.

-THE TYRE DATE CODE CHECK: Look at the sidewall of each tyre for a 4-digit number within an oval (e.g., “2523” means week 25 of 2023).
-If the car is from 2019 but the tyres are from 2017 or 2018, they might be old stock or the car is older than claimed.
-If all four tyres have different date codes, it suggests multiple replacements, often due to high usage or varied damage.
-Old or mismatched tyres mean immediate replacement, costing ₹25,000-₹45,000.
+THE TYRE DATE CODE CHECK: Look at the tyre sidewall for a 4-digit number in an oval (e.g., “2521” means week 25 of 2021).
+If the car is from 2020 but the tyres are from 2018, they might be old stock or the car is older than claimed.
+If all four tyres have different date codes, it suggests multiple replacements, indicating high usage or uneven wear.
+Old tyres are dangerous and a full set of new SUV tyres for the Seltos will cost you ₹25,000-₹45,000 immediately.

-THE OBD2 SCANNER TEST: Invest ₹800-₹1,500 in a Bluetooth OBD2 scanner (available on Amazon).
-Plug it into the port under the dashboard (usually near the steering column), and use a free app like Torque or Car Scanner.
-The ECU often stores the real odometer reading and hidden error codes.
-If the OBD reading doesn’t match the dashboard, you have confirmed odometer fraud.
-It also reveals pending or historic engine, transmission, or ABS fault codes that the seller might have cleared.
-This small investment can save you lakhs by uncovering hidden mechanical issues or fraud.
+THE OBD2 SCANNER TEST: Invest ₹800-₹1,500 in a Bluetooth OBD2 scanner.
+Plug it into the port under the dashboard (usually near the driver’s footwell) and use a free app like Torque.
+The car’s Engine Control Unit (ECU) often stores the real odometer reading and hidden error codes.
+If the OBD reading doesn’t match the dashboard, it’s confirmed odometer fraud.
+It also reveals pending or active engine, transmission, or ABS fault codes.
+This small investment can save you lakhs by exposing fraud and hidden mechanical issues.

 Common Scams to Watch For (India 2026)

-Kms Rollback Fraud: This is one of the most common scams.
+Kms Rollback: This is the most common scam.
 Sellers tamper with the odometer to show a lower reading, making the car appear less used and worth more.
-Always cross-check the odometer reading with service history records, the Parivahan app’s vehicle info, and the physical wear on pedals and steering wheel.
-A car with low claimed kms but very worn tyres (especially rear ones) is a big red flag.
+Always cross-reference the odometer with service history records, check the wear on pedals and steering wheel, and use an OBD2 scanner to verify the ECU’s stored mileage.

-Fake Service Records: Sellers might present forged service stamps or digital records with suspicious gaps.
-Always cross-check the VIN and service history directly with an authorized Kia service center via a phone call.
-They can verify if the records are genuine.
+Fake Service Records: Sellers might provide forged service stamps or digital records that have suspicious gaps.
+Always cross-check the VIN (Vehicle Identification Number) with the nearest authorized Kia service centre over the phone to verify the car’s actual service history.

 Seller’s Guide — How to Maximize Your Kia Seltos Resale

-Gather All Documents: Have your Registration Certificate (RC), valid insurance policy, PUC certificate, and complete service records ready.
-If you have any loan outstanding, ensure you have the NOC (No Objection Certificate) from the bank.
-A complete document set builds buyer confidence.
+Organize All Documents: Keep your Registration Certificate (RC), valid insurance policy, PUC certificate, original purchase invoice, and a complete service history booklet ready.
+If there was a loan, have the NOC from the bank.
+Clear documentation builds trust and speeds up the sale.

-Take Clear, Well-Lit Photos: Use natural daylight.
-Capture the exterior from all four corners, a clear shot of the interior (front and rear), the engine bay, and a close-up of the odometer.
-High-quality photos attract more serious buyers.
+Take High-Quality Photos: Use good lighting (daylight is best), take photos from all four exterior corners, clear shots of the interior (front and rear seats, dashboard), the engine bay, and a clear photo of the odometer.
+High-resolution images attract more serious buyers.

 Final Verdict — Should You Buy or Sell in 2026?